westerndigitalcorporation/zonedstorage.io/docs/linux/zbd-api.md

 ## *ioctl()* Application Programming Interface

-The C header file `/usr/include/linux/blkzoned.h` contains macro definitions and data structure definitions allowing an application developer to obtain information on a zoned block device and to manage the zones of the device.
+The C header file `/usr/include/linux/blkzoned.h` contains macro definitions and data structure definitions that allow application developers to obtain information about zoned block devices and to manage the zones of the devices.

 ### Zone Information Data Structures

-The data structure `struct blk_zone` defines a zone descriptor structure which completely describes a zone information: the zone location on the device, the zone type, its condition (state), and the position of the zone write pointer for sequential zones.
-Up to kernel version 5.8, this data structure is as shown below.
+The data structure `struct blk_zone` defines a zone-descriptor structure that contains a complete description of a zone: this includes the zone's location on the device, the zone type, its condition (state), and the position of the zone write pointer (for sequential zones).
+For kernels Up to kernel version 5.8, this data structure is as shown below.

 ```c
 /**